jvrolfe/data-analytics-power-bi-report90/README.md

 In this project, I have been tasked to create a Quartely report for a (theoretical) medium-sized international retailer.
 The end goal for the report is to be a high-level business summary for C-suite executives, and give insights into business metrics to demonstrate current performance.

+## Requirements

+- Fork this repo
+- Clone this repo
+- PowerBI
+- SQL Tools in VSCode or similar

 ## Project Milestones